mono/CppSharp/docs/BuildingLLVM.md

 ../premake5-osx --file=LLVM.lua package_llvm
 ```

+You can specify an `--arch=x86` or `--arch=x64` flag to the invocations above to specify an explicit build architecture.

 If the clone_llvm step fails, you can try to manually clone LLVM and Clang as explained above.
 You should still run clone_llvm to ensure that you are on the correct revision.

-The compile flags for cmake can be edited in `build/scripts/LLVM.lua`, e.g. if you need to build a 64-bit version.

 ## Compiling on Linux